ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 .. rubric:: Footnotes

 .. [#ub2204] AMD Instinct MI325X is supported only on Ubuntu 22.04.5 [5.15 GA].
-.. [#mi300x] Oracle Linux 8.10, Debian 12, and Azure Linux 3.0 are supported only on AMD Instinct MI300X.
+.. [#mi300x] Oracle Linux 8.10 and Azure Linux 3.0 are supported only on AMD Instinct MI300X.
+.. [#single-node] Debian 12 is supported only on AMD Instinct MI300X for single-node functionality.